 Instagram is the first social media channel to make it easy for consumers to take action right within the platform.
 Here at SinglePlatform, we already give your customers the opportunity to take action too.
 We understand the importance of giving consumers a chance to act at the moment of intent in order to drive more sales.
 That’s why, in the last six months alone, we’ve powered over $2 million in online ordering sales through our action buttons.

-Like anything else, we’re sure more social channels will follow suit on this reservation concept, but the opportunity to provide action is available to you now.
-Consider taking advantage so you can start turning more researchers into customers today.
+Like anything else, we’re sure more social channels will follow suit on this in-app reservation concept, but the opportunity to provide action is available to you now.
+Consider taking advantage so you can start turning more hungry researchers into customers today.

 To learn more about how SinglePlatform can help you turn discovery into action, contact us today.